 MECE 260.
 INDEPENDENT STUDY.
 Individual study of specialized topics in mechanical engineering.
 Sophomore standing, permission of the department chair, and a faculty sponsor are required.
 A combined total of up to three credit hours for independent study, independent research, and honors courses can be applied towards one of the following: Mechanical Systems, Thermal Systems, or Technical Electives.
-Semester course, one, two or three hours.

 MECE 270.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in mechanical engineering.
 Sophomore standing, permission of the department chair, and a faculty sponsor are required.
 A combined total of up to three credit hours for independent study, independent research, and honors courses can be applied towards one of the following: Mechanical Systems, Thermal Systems, or Technical Electives.
-Semester course, one, two or three hours.